Offbeat Holiday Events and Multicultural Celebrations for NYC Kids 2013

 $10 for adults, $2 for children under 12

 Firefighters rescue Santa from the roof of the museum, and then head inside for a lively party.
-Kids can pose for pics with the big red guy, and enjoy hot cocoa and hot dogs (for a fee), and live music.
+Kids can pose for pics with the big red guy (until 2pm only), and enjoy hot cocoa and hot dogs (for a fee), and live music.
 Yes, you can watch the rescue for free and skip the party, but you won't get any face time with Saint Nick if you do that.
-Tickets go on sale November 14 and can be purchased by phone, in person or online.
+Tickets can be purchased by phone, in person or online.

 Tuba Christmas – Midtown East